k4kpk/k4kpk.github.io/sota-guides/Bluff Mountain (W4C_CM-035).md

 #### Trail Guide from Lemon Gap

 * **Duration**: 4 miles, 3:20 up, 3:00 down.
     * In 2018, this was about all I could <u>comfortably</u> handle.
+(I did Walnut and Bluff but NOT Max Patch.)
 I was pretty tired by the time I reached the car, but I was not miserable.
 * **Navigation to Walnut Mtn**  (See Walnut Mtn guide.)
 * **Navigate from Walnut to Bluff Mountain**
     * Continue on AT 3 miles.
 You'll pass through 2 gaps, then pass 3 water sources (a trickle, a small cascade, and a trickle - tank up at the cascade), then climb the ridge to Bluff Mtn.
 Take lots of breaks along the way; this is a slow hike.